Save on a daily basis

 9. To find the most cost-effective size, compare the price per quantity by reading the labels on the shelves.

 11. Reduce your meat consumption to save on your grocery bill.
-Why not start by one or two meatless meals per week?
+Why not start by having one or two meatless meals per week?

-16. Take a look at your usage habits to see if you’re paying for anything you’re not using.
-Spending more time at home?
+Example: Spending more time at home?
 Odds are you're using less phone data.
-You could change your phone plan, so it matches your new daily usage.
+You could change your phone plan so it matches your daily usage.

 20. Purchase your children’s clothing from thrift stores.
 There are many second-hand stores with online platforms.
 You'll find long-lasting clothes for a fraction of the price.